Sorry, you need to enable JavaScript to visit this website.

 Munk is most excited about this project as well.
 “To finally be able to use the full potential of one of Europe’s largest crops would be quite amazing,” he says.
 “Just to think that we could potentially cover the protein needs of 700 million people with this one innovation is pretty mind-boggling.
 Compared to a lot of other plant proteins already on the market, I think that the texture and flavor we can create from the press cake will lend itself to creating delicious dishes quite easily, using techniques that we already have at home, and I hope that we can find a partner with the capacity to scale it up once the product is ready to launch.”

 For now, Spora is not open to the public, but as a futuristic rendering on the wall attests, Munk and Johnsen hope to build an even larger state-of-the-art research center next to Alchemist.
-Perhaps in the future, diners will have the opportunity to more fully realize how elements of dinner at Alchemist and the ongoing research at Spora are intertwined in their own symbiosis.
+Perhaps in the future, diners will have an opportunity to more fully realize how elements of dinner at Alchemist and the ongoing research at Spora are intertwined in their own symbiosis.